Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 --------

-Predator (natural)
+Berserker (natural)
 -------
-Secondary Path prefix: "Lunatic"
+Secondary Path prefix: "Frenzied"

 Rank 1
 ~~~~~~
 | **Frenzy**
-| After the Predator makes an attack, and the target defends, they may choose to reroll a number of failures up to twice their Predator rank.
+| After the Berserker makes an attack, and the target defends, they may choose to reroll a number of failures up to twice their Berserker rank.
 If they do, a d6 is rolled.
 If the result is less than the Predator's current Vitality, they suffer 2 :term:`true damage <damage type: true>`.

 Rank 2
 ~~~~~~